tfaramar/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM (Document Object Model) is an object representation of the html of a webpage.
+It is a tree-like model composed of nodes, which are either elements or text.

 2. What is an event?

+An event is any interaction that a user has with a webpage.
+A trigger is whenever an event happens on a page.

 3. What is an event listener?

+An event listener is a method that sets up an object to accept events and ‘handle’ them, or execute code in response to them.

 4. Why would we convert a NodeList into an Array?

+A NodeList is a collection of nodes that is array-like in that it can access several methods, including .forEach and .item.
+We would convert a NodeList to an Array if we needed to access array methods that are not currently supported by HTMLCollection or NodeList objects, like .map, .reduce, push, or pop.

 5. What is a component?

+A component is a piece of reusable code that we can use to build various elements with the same functionality and styling.

 ### Git Set up